 The states of enlightened or radiant consciousness are elusive and subtle realities.
 The experience can be vaguely described, but seems to vary from person to person.
 There is a saying in the East, “Before enlightenment, chop wood and carry water; and after enlightenment, chop wood and carry water.”
 To someone who is enlightened this is a profound statement, but it may have little meaning to those who are not.
 Another similar statement is that “enlightenment is entered through the gateless gate,” meaning that in many cases, the experience is so subtle it isn’t realized until after the fact.
 Another common experience on the path is to have a subtle, but vivid experience upon entering a new level of consciousness only to have the initial defining vision fade away as it integrates into that state of consciousness.

 True “development” of consciousness is about transformation.
 Development is put in quotations because consciousness is not really developed as much as it is cleansed of illusion and distortion; and one’s perception is reoriented so it can be experienced in its true state.
-Clearer states of consciousness gradually emerge as the individual awakens to realize that his or her concept of self has been a fabricated deception revolving around bodily consciousness and the ego-personality under the influence of nature, the senses, and the external environment/culture.
+Clearer states of consciousness gradually emerge as the individual awakens to realize that his or her concept of self has been a fabricated deception revolving around bodily consciousness and the ego-persona under the influence of nature, the senses, and the external environment/culture.